ARM-software/psa-api/design/rfc-01-fwu-suit/rfc-01.rst

 2. As the later handling of an envelope-type component will necessarily be different from non-envelope components, we could use a new API to specify that an envelope is being transferred.
 For example, ``psa_fwu_start_envelope(envelope_id)`` - which would then be followed by calls to ``psa_fwu_write()`` and ``psa_fwu_finish()`` to transfer the envelope data.

 If a device supports only a single top-level SUIT envelope, then the identifier could just be a default value (0?).
-There is benefit from reusing the same API for nested manifests (see later), and so the ``envelope_id`` parameter is important in the API.

 The implementation will need to have some storage for the entire envelope during processing.
 The envelope, or a trimmed-down copy, should be persistently retained for boot processing.
 To support rollback of a failed installation, or resumption of an interrupted update (e.g. device restart while processing the payload fetching), the full envelope may need to be stored by the implementation in non-volatile staging memory.